 Residents and former residents filed a lawsuit alleging that the Township could have adopted less drastic alternatives to remove “blight” than whole-scale redevelopment, but instead embarked on a plan that intended to displace the population in violation of the federal Fair Housing Act (FHA).
 The FHA is a civil rights law designed to combat discrimination in both rental and home ownership markets.
-Co-counseling with AFL, South Jersey Legal Services and the private law firm of Potter and Dixon.
+South Jersey Legal Services and the private law firm of Potter and Dixon co-counseled with AFL.

 A landmark settlement approved at a special meeting of the Mount Holly Township Council allows Mount Holly Township to move forward with economic revitalization in the Gardens neighborhood while providing current residents of the neighborhood with an opportunity to stay and benefit from the redevelopment.
 Key aspects of the settlement agreement include:

 • Construction on an expedited schedule within the Mount Holly Gardens neighborhood of 44 new emerging market homes.